This article was originally written in Jan 2016.

 - Religious reasons (only for Muslims and Christians)

 You gotta apply for it first though (just a heads up, clicking on link will result in download).
 Aside from that, if your intention is to go to Israel for cuti, you’re probably not gonna be able to do so.
-(But in regards to religious reasons, these also depend on the situation over there, because in February last year, the Home Ministry banned pilgrimages due to security concerns.)
+(But in regards to religious reasons, these also depend on the situation over there, because the Home Ministry has banned pilgrimages to Israel in the past, for security reasons.)